Coyote vs. Acme: Release

-Coyote vs. Acme is scheduled to be released in the United States on August 28, 2026.
-It was initially planned to be theatrically released in the United States on July 21, 2023, by Warner Bros.
+Coyote vs. Acme was initially planned to be theatrically released in the United States on July 21, 2023, by Warner Bros.
 Pictures.
 On April 26, 2022, the studio removed the film from its release schedule, replacing it with Barbie.
-On March 31, 2025, it was announced that the film is set to be released in 2026, following the film's acquisition by Ketchup Entertainment.
+On March 31, 2025, it was announced that the film was set to be released in 2026, following the film's acquisition by Ketchup Entertainment.
 In July 2025, it was given its specific release date at San Diego Comic-Con.
+Coyote vs. Acme made its debut at San Diego Comic-Con on July 25, 2026.
+It was theatrically released in the United Kingdom and Ireland on August 21, 2026, and in the United States on August 28, 2026.
+Beta Fiction Spain acquired Spanish distribution rights, programming a September 18 theatrical release.